DNA Skin Test

 As soon as your sample has been analysed, you will receive a notification via the My cerascreen® app or your user account on our website for your test results.
 You can view your results on your smartphone, tablet or computer ,and you can also print them out as well.

 Find out from the laboratory analysis how to interpret the characteristics of the five analysed gene variants.
 Learn how to improve your skin health through clear recommendations on diet and lifestyle.
 Comprehensive health information will explain the role of your DNA in the health and ageing processes of your skin.

 Frequently asked questions about skin health

 Why test skin health genes?

 Do you want to preserve your vital youth for longer and keep your skin healthy?
 With a genetic test, you can find out which factors may be contributing to rapid skin ageing and skin problems.

 The cerascreen® DNA Skin Test offers you insights into your genetics.
-Get to know your individual risks for oxidative stress, collagen reduction and increased sensitivity to sun better, so you can take targeted countermeasures, slow down your cell ageing and optimise your skin health with measures around nutrition, lifestyle and health.
+Get to know your individual risks of developing oxidative stress, collagen reduction and increased sensitivity to sun better, so you can take targeted countermeasures, slow down the ageing process of your cells and optimise your skin health with measures concerning nutrition, lifestyle and health.

-Important note: If the DNA analysis shows an increased risk for skin problems, it does not automatically mean that you will develop them!
-These genetic predispositions are probabilities and the possibility of problems occurring.
-Moreover, the recommendations for skin health are also useful for people who do not show these manifestations.
+Please note: If the DNA analysis shows you have an increased risk of developing skin problems, it does not automatically mean that you will develop them!
+These genetic predispositions are probabilities and indicate the possibility of problems emerging.
+Moreover, the recommendations for skin health are also useful for people who do not show these predispositions.

 Who should take the DNA Skin Test?

-The test is an excellent choice for all people who want to improve their skin health and are interested in which measures and recommendations are best suited for them personally.
+The test is an excellent choice for all people who want to improve their skin health and are interested in measures and recommendations that are best suited to them personally.